-- Mayor-elect Gustavo Petro was connected with the M-19 guerrilla group
+- Gustavo Petro is a former member of the M-19 leftist guerrilla group

-- He was jailed for two years and later ventured into politics
+- He was jailed for his connection with the group, and later ventured into politics

-A military tribunal jailed Gustavo Petro in 1985 for his connections with the M-19 leftist guerrilla group, which was known for high-profile attacks against Colombian authorities -- including a takeover of the nation's Palace of Justice that year, which left dozens dead, including 11 Supreme Court justices.
+A military tribunal jailed Petro in 1985 for his connections with the M-19 rebel group, which was known for high-profile attacks against Colombian authorities -- including a takeover of the nation's Palace of Justice that year, which left dozens dead, including 11 Supreme Court justices.

-Speaking to a crowd of cheering supporters Sunday, Petro called his election to Bogota's top post a sign that voters were "saying yes to reconciliation."
+Speaking to a crowd of cheering supporters in October, Petro called his election to Bogota's top post a sign that voters were "saying yes to reconciliation."

-In the political sphere, Petro quickly developing a reputation as a persistent critic of corruption.
+In the political sphere, Petro quickly developing a reputation as a crusader against corruption.

 As a senator, he led the charge against lawmakers and members of then-President Alvaro Uribe's government, accusing them of connections with paramilitary groups.